 Incredible shot of the dredge in Sumpter from Danielle Denham:

 Sumpter is on the Elkhorn Scenic Byway and is surrounded by incredible landscapes.
-Mountains, rivers, streams, and lakes and offer great fishing, swimming, nearby boating, gold panning, camping, gold panning, hunting, snowmobiling, cross country skiing, snowshoeing, backpacking, 4-wheeling, ATV’ing, hiking and exploring the gorgeous area.
+Mountains, rivers, streams, and lakes and offer great fishing, swimming, nearby boating, camping, gold panning, hunting, snowmobiling, cross country skiing, snowshoeing, backpacking, 4-wheeling, ATV’ing, hiking and exploring the gorgeous area.

 Just 7 miles north of Sumpter, along Cracker Creek you will find Bourne.
 Sumpter is on SH 7, 20 miles northwest of Salisbury and West of Baker City in the Blue Mountains.
 Back in the 1870s, this placer mining camp was bustling with saloons and other businesses, along main street.
 A post office here operated from 1895 to 1927.
 Some mines are still producing, and a few buildings remain.

 Some 20 million dollars in gold came from this wild and wooly gold mining town full of shootings, saloons and “sporting” ladies.
 Shortly after the gold was found in 1885, 1000 miners flocked to the town.
 In 1898 the town relocated a quarter mile to a new location, and it grew quickly.
 The mines faded, the town died, and by the 1970s only empty buildings remained.
 The town is in the Wallowa National Forest, 12 miles northwest of Halfway.
 Some summer cabins have been built in recent years.
-Here’s a really good article to read more about the history of Cornucopia.
+Here’s a excellent article to read more about the history of Cornucopia.
 (READ HERE)

 Have you been to any of these towns or plan on going soon?
 Would you like to share more about other ghost towns in Oregon?
 Let us know in the comments, we’d love to hear!
 Make sure and like Danielle Denham’s thepdxphotographer Facebook page also to see more awesome photography in Oregon!